KaranTrivedi/maker/README.md

 ### Requirements
 python3.6+, *nix

+**MAKE SURE TO INSTALL VENV before running this script if u dont have it already. sudo apt install python3-venv

+Installing venv module allows you to create the venv for projects in the future.

 This script has been tested with Ubuntu 18.04 and python version 3.8 This should work with python version 3.6 and higher due to the usage of f-strings.
 This should also run on any *nix sysetm.